 Refer to the Post-training optimization guide for more

 Some large models (larger than a few GB) when compressed to

-FP16 may consume enormous amount of RAM on the loading
+FP16 may consume an overly large amount of RAM on the loading

 phase of the inference.
-In case if you are facing such problems, please try to convert them without compression:
+If that is the case for your model, try to convert it without compression:

 convert_model(INPUT_MODEL, compress_to_fp16=False) or